Presentation: Fetus with ultrasound features suggestive of a chromosomal syndrome

 What do you need to do?

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- R22 Fetus with a likely chromosomal abnormality: This will process both:
+- R22 Fetus with a likely chromosomal abnormality.
+This will process both:

 - R22.1 Genome-wide common aneuploidy testing; and